apache/maven-resolver/maven-resolver-supplier/README.md

 Consumer/users of this module **must provide SLF4J backend**.
 Resolver uses `slf4j-api` for logging purposes, but this module does NOT provide any backend for it.
 It is the consumer/user obligation to provide one at runtime.

+Version of `maven-resolver-supplier` artifact used **must be strictly aligned** with other Resolver artifacts on classpath.

 By default, "full resolver experience" is provided:
 * for connector, the connector-basic is provided
 * for transport the two transport-file and transport-http implementations are provided.
 If Wagon is needed, add